Justin-Credible/dmcs-foo-fighters-rules/README.md

 ## Utilities

-I built a couple of utilities that were useful when debugging my rule.
+I built a utility that was useful when debugging my rule.

 ### RGB Color Picker